kevinlebrun/spa_oauth_proxy/README.md

 The proxy supports the following endpoints:

  * `/auth`: negociate the Access Token
- * `/auth/refresh`: ask for a new Access Token if there is a Refresh Token
+ * `/auth/refresh`: ask for a new Access Token if a Refresh Token is provided
  * `/`: proxy all requests back to the API
  * `/ping`: ensure the proxy is alive